JayanthJake/First-test/README.md

 # First-test
-Public programs (noobies)
-This is a test done on readme.
-Added another program of temperatures. added again
+Added a python program referencing to George Michael.